 You’ll recall that just before Froggy’s arrival, our planked nook looked like this.
 (You can see our full home tour with this post starting here!)

 BUUUUUUUUUT – that left me with a giant blank spot in the living room against our planked nook wall.
-Enter the fabulous rustic living room bookshelf.
+Enter the fabulous rustic farmhouse-style bookshelf.

 Can you believe it?!
 It’s as if this shelf was MADE for this little nook.

 Truly, I was lusting for its credenza counterpart, but my nook wall is 56″ long and the credenza is a whopping 58.75″ long and would have looked strange in that spot and I couldn’t find another place in the house for the longer piece.
 So I went instead for the cube shape, label holder adorned, multi-functional, shelf that measures 53″ long by 4-feet high and fits perfectly.I chose to upgrade the finish to the Scribed Oak thinking it went a little better with our bleach wood floors and some of the lighter wood tones I’ve been incorporating throughout the house of late.

 How to Style a Modern Rustic Bookshelf

 - Pick a colour scheme and stick to it – here I used natural tones, whites, blues and greys.
 This way, no matter what you use on the shelf, it’ll feel like it goes.
 Keeping the tones similar is what allowed me to mix my patterns without it seeming too jarring.

 - Mix up your ‘directions’ – place books horizontally and vertically to give the eye space to rest.

 - Mix your finishes – I like to use a few ceramics, clear glass, natural fibres, and living fibres on all my display shelves.

 - Reflective surfaces make everything feel more grand – mirrors, reflective lamps and candles when used sparingly are an excellent way to boost the style on any display shelf.